jdh4/python-gpu/README.md

 # Numba

-Numba is
+[Numba](https://numba.pydata.org/) is an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code.

 On compiling Python to machine code:

 > When Numba is translating Python to machine code, it uses the LLVM library to do most of the optimization and final code generation.
 This automatically enables a wide range of optimizations that you don't even have to think about.

-According to the [Numba for GPUs](https://numba.readthedocs.io/en/stable/cuda/overview.html) webpage:

-> Numba supports CUDA GPU programming by directly compiling a restricted subset of Python code into CUDA kernels and device functions following the CUDA execution model.
-Kernels written in Numba appear to have direct access to NumPy arrays.
-NumPy arrays are transferred between the CPU and the GPU automatically.

 Take a look at a sample CPU code: